ibm-cloud-docs/Cloudant/api/cloudant_query.md

 The `sort` field contains a list of field name and direction pairs, expressed as a basic array.
-The first field name and direction pair is the topmost level of sort.
+The first field name and direction pair are the topmost level of sort.
 The second pair,
 if provided,
 is the next level of sort.